hennesb/all-things-isam/README.md

 - The scripts and docker-compose file require access to write to the /tmp directory

 <aside class="notice">
 This setup for the moment only works with MacOS, Linux version coming soon.
-But if you want to make it more platform specific change the configure-appliance.yml entry
-`add_junction_server_hostname: 'docker.for.mac.host.internal'`
-to your hostname

 </aside>